zephyrproject-rtos/zephyr/doc/object/object_basic_interrupts.rst

 The processor starts up an ISR when a hardware interrupt is received.
 When one of the interrupt pins of the processor core is triggered, the processor jumps to the appropriate interrupt routine.
-To interface this hardware event with software, Tiny Mountain allows you to attach an ISR to the interrupt signal.
+To interface this hardware event with software, the kernel allows you to attach an ISR to the interrupt signal.

 An ISR can interface with a fiber using the nanokernel Application